VL-ocean/cat-mouse-game/README.md

 Type in numbers in the username field, e.g. "123", click on start game button | Open message "Please use letters only" ([see](./README-images/use-letters.png)) | &check;
 Type in more than 20 characters in the username field, click on start game button | Open message "You can use up to 20 characters only" ([see](./README-images/20-only.png)) | &check;
 Type in the username, e.g. "George", do not select a character, click on start game button | Open message "Please choose a character" ([see](./README-images/no-character-selected.png)) | &check;
-Click on character | Highlight the selected character ([see](./README-images/character-selected.png)) | &check;
+Click on the character at start area | Highlight the selected character ([see](./README-images/character-selected.png)) | &check;
-Click on another character | Highlight the clicked character, deselect the previous character | &check;
+Click on another character at start area | Highlight the clicked character, deselect the previous character | &check;
 Type in the username, e.g. "George", and select a character, e.g. "grey cat", then click on start game button | Open game area.
-Display grey cat as a character and a message "Feed me, George" ([see](./README-images/feed-me.png)) | &check;
+Display grey cat as a character and the message "Feed me, George" ([see](./README-images/feed-me.png)) | &check;
+Click on "Exit" button at game area | Open start area | &check;
-Click on "Exit" button | Open start area | &check;
+Click on "Exit" button at result area | Open start area | &check;
 Click on a door | Change image to mouse, increase score by one, reduce tries by one, display message "Excellent, George" | &check;
 Click on a door | Change image to empty, reduce tries by one, display message "Don't worry, George" | &check;
 Use the last try | Display the last choice result, then open result area | &check;